tilleul/apple2/2liners/the art of 2-liners/SCRN_PLOT_your_sound_routine.md

 And of course, the same goes for lines 2 & 3...
 Now all we have to do is copy the points in GR line 2 (low-nibbles of bytes in $480-$48D) to line 1 (high nibbles of bytes in $400-$40D).

+We do this simply by getting the color of the points in line 2 with a ``SCRN(X,2)``, change the color using the ``COLOR`` statement and ``PLOT`` a new point in line 1 with that color.

-The result is that in line 0 and 1 of GR, we'll have our sound routine.
+The result is that in line 0 and 1 of GR (or TEXT line 1), we'll have our sound routine.

-Here's the resulting code:
+Here's the code:
 ```
 0 HOME: REM 4 chars (not counted)
 1 ?"6746M0080MJ050": REM  17+1 chars